ViveTheModder/bt4-research/README.md

 # AFS Information
 As explained in the [repo about The Legacy of Tenkaichi](https://github.com/ViveTheModder/dbz-tlot-research), TioMedusin implemented an older means of obfuscation/inaccessibility.

-Around BETA 12, the team has removed the header information from each AFS file, reminiscent of the VOL files used in Budokai Tenkaichi 1.
+Around BETA 12, the team removed the header information from each AFS file, reminiscent of the VOL files used in Budokai Tenkaichi 1.

 Before, no source code changes were required, but safe to assume, they made use of the ``dbz4.bin`` file to calculate the file addresses and file sizes.

-Its contents are currently unknown, but here is some basic background about each AFS:
+Not all of its contents are known, but here is some basic background about each AFS:

 * ``pzs4us0.afs`` -> 1113313280 bytes (~1.04 GB), 50503 files, 101256 bytes of raw data from ``dbz4.bin``
 * ``pzs4us1.afs`` -> 2028277760 bytes (~1.89 GB), 03400 files, 007050 bytes of raw data from ``dbz4.bin``
 * ``pzs4us2.afs`` -> 2097973248 bytes (~1.95 GB), 36191 files, 072632 bytes of raw data from ``dbz4.bin``

-Based on initial observation, the number of raw data bytes is over double the number of files.
-Wonder where that will get us...
+``pzs4us0.afs`` mainly contains character audio (49994 ADX files, which is 98.99% of what the AFS contains).

+``pzs4us2.afs`` mainly contains menu audio (32884 ADX files total) as well as numerous character files (costumes, animations, effects).

+Fortunately, it is possible to extract ADX files from a VOL (AFS with no header or metadata).
+However, the results are far from perfect.

+Some ADX files, typically long ones, will end prematurely, because the ADX file format does not store the file size anywhere in the file.

+On top of that, the information it uses to determine the number of blocks (and therefore the number of bytes occupied by those blocks) is incorrect.

 # Character Costume PAK Breakdown
 To optimize the game (and also make it harder to datamine), the team decided to split the PAK components in several sections.